 You can truly “shop ‘til you drop” in Old Town.
-For women’s fashion, Chic Boutique, The Gypsy Debutante and Le Sorelle Boutique are our go-tos.
+For women’s fashion, Chic Boutique, and The Gypsy Debutante are our go-tos.
 Looking for formal wear for a fancy date night out or an upcoming dance or special event, check out Song’s.

 It’s not always just about the ladies, so we have something for the men too ...
 McFadden’s Men Shop stays up to date on the latest trends in men’s fashion and features an in-house barber if you need a fresh shave or cut while in town.